Undergraduate study

 Interviews

 The majority of Music applicants are interviewed over two or three days in December.
-Since the pandemic, interviews have been conducted online, and will be online again in 2022.
+Since the pandemic, interviews are no longer conducted in person and all interviews continue to be conducted online.
 Every Music candidate has a minimum of two interviews with two different colleges.
 This gives every candidate more than one opportunity to talk about their interest in Music and why they want to study at Oxford.

 The interview process all might sound rather daunting, but it should not put you off.
 Most people who are invited to interview – whether or not they are offered a place – say how much they enjoyed the experience.
 We try to make it as comfortable for you as we can.